lesteroliver911/deepseek-r1-groq-rag/README.md

 ## Acknowledgments

-- DeepSeek for the R1 Distill LLaMA 70B model
+- Groq Cloud for the DeepSeek R1 Distill LLaMA 70B model
-- Groq for providing fast inference API
 - LangChain for the RAG framework
 - Streamlit for the web interface